-Any system that only effects a single point of contact with the casualty should be backed up by a second safety line secured to the casualty.
+The Saviour Tactical stretcher is rated at 200 Kg for vertical lifting from the top eyelet using a suitable strop.
+As this only effects a single point of contact with the casualty, a second safety line secured to the casualty is always recommended.

-In order to make the vertical haul easier, it is also recommended that if already attached, the optional upper drag harness be removed from the stretcher to allow easy attachment of the strops.
+In order to make the vertical haul easier, it is also recommended that the upper drag harness be removed from the stretcher to allow easy attachment of the strops.
 The lower drag harness can be used to stabilise the stretcher during vertical hauling if required.

-Saviour Technical Stretcher: IN WATER
+Saviour Tactical Stretcher: IN WATER

-Being neutrally buoyant, the Saviour Technical stretcher floats without assistance.
+Being neutrally buoyant, the Saviour Tactical stretcher floats without assistance.

-A casualty can be placed in the Saviour Technical stretcher with a lifejacket fitted and then swum/ towed to the point of rescue using the drag harness.
-Casualties can also be put into the Saviour Technical stretcher in the water, (as long as the sea is calm enough), and a lifejacket is fitted first.
+A casualty can be placed in the Saviour Tactical stretcher with a lifejacket fitted and then swum/towed to the point of rescue using the drag harness.
+Casualties can also be put into the Saviour Tactical stretcher in the water, (as long as the sea is calm enough), and a lifejacket is fitted first.
 This would be ideal for spinal casualty recovery in calm water.

-Saviour Technical Stretcher: MAINTENANCE
+Saviour Tactical Stretcher: MAINTENANCE

-The Saviour Technical stretcher is made from materials which will not corrode in most harsh environments but may be subjected to damage or wear and tear during practices and use.
+The Saviour Tactical stretcher is made from materials which will not corrode in most harsh environments but may be subjected to damage or wear and tear during practices and use.